HoudiniGraphql/houdini/CONTRIBUTING.md

    [connection filters test](./packages/houdini/cmd/generators/artifacts/artifacts.test.ts#L1993).
-1. When generating the artifact for the mutation, look for [any fragment spreads that are list operations](./packages/houdini/cmd/generators/artifacts/operations.ts#L27) and and [embed the set of operations](./packages/houdini/cmd/generators/artifacts/selection.ts#L335-L342) in the selection object for the mutation.
+1. When generating the artifact for the mutation, look for [any fragment spreads that are list operations](./packages/houdini/cmd/generators/artifacts/operations.ts#L27) and and [embed them](./packages/houdini/cmd/generators/artifacts/selection.ts#L335-L342) in the selection object for the mutation.
 For a better picture for how this looks in the final artifact, look at the [insert operation test](./packages/houdini/cmd/generators/artifacts/artifacts.test.ts#L537-L541).